 It’s not the nicest subject in the world, but it is vital to remember to take some doggy poop bags with you too.
 Remember what arrives with you, needs to leave with you, whether you take it home or find a dog waste-bin on your travels.

 All of these items do add up, however, so it is a good idea to invest in a small backpack.
 There are even backpacks for dogs available now, so the larger canines can proudly carry their own supplies.

-This is the UK, so we do need to be prepared for whatever the weather can throw at us and this will of course often mean rain.
+It’s always best to be prepared for whatever the weather can throw at us and this will of course often mean rain.
 It’s always handy to have something warm that can protect you from the elements and waterproof jackets these days are usually small enough to be rolled up and put in your backpack or just light enough to carry on a shorter walk.